Living with HIV

 • Key Points

-• In people with HIV, good nutrition supports overall health and helps maintain the immune system.
-Good nutrition also helps people with HIV maintain a healthy weight and absorb HIV medicines.
+• In people with HIV, good nutrition helps to maintain the immune system, maintain a healthy weight, absorb HIV medicines, and support overall health.

 • Food safety is about how to select, handle, prepare, and store food to prevent foodborne illnesses.
 Following food safety guidelines reduces the risk of foodborne illnesses.

-• Why is good nutrition important for people living with HIV?
+• Why is good nutrition important for people with HIV?

 Good nutrition is about finding and maintaining a healthy eating style.
 Good nutrition supports overall health and helps maintain the immune system.
 It also helps people with HIV maintain a healthy weight and absorb HIV medicines.